Perrelet Louis-Frederic Split-Seconds Chronograph limited edition

 Born in 1781, Louis-Frederic Perrelet worked with the legendary Abraham-Lois Breguet and was the official watchmaker to the courts of three successive kings of France.
 He also was the first to file a patent application for the chronograph split-second mechanism, aka Rattrapante.

-As you can see, both watches feature wholly skeletonized dial and a partly skeletonized caliber with nicely decorated rotor, barrel and bridges, rhodium-plated wheels, and blued screws.
+As you can see, both watches feature wholly skeletonized dial and a partly skeletonized caliber with a nicely decorated rotor, barrel and bridges, rhodium-plated wheels, and blued screws.

 Photos: Perrelet

-Perrelet Louis-Frederic Split-Seconds Chronograph watch’s specification :
+Perrelet Louis-Frederic Split-Seconds Chronograph specification

-Movement: In-house P-241, automatic chronograph movement, 28,800 vph, 25 jewels
+Movement: In-house P-241, automatic chronograph caliber, 28,800 vph, 25 jewels, Swiss Made

 Complications: Split-seconds chronograph (Rattrapante)